 These secondary flying-monkey individuals are usually subservient assistants or spectators.
 They sometimes are not hands-on in killings or interacting directly with victims.
 In terms of profiling, one wonders if performing live for an audience of other dark, discordian individuals wouldn’t be more satisfying for these warped killers than always going solo?
 Could GSK come across or compromise such deviants in the course of his police work?
 Of course, at some point GSK could have disposed of a flying monkey.

-We will soon be examining this flying-monkey accomplice M.O. in the spree of “Freeway Killer” William Bonin (1947-1996).
-Vernon Butts (1959-1981), one of Bonin’s henchmen freely admitted to taking great delight in watching Bonin kidnap, torture, rape and murder young male victims.
+We examined this flying-monkey accomplice M.O. in the spree of “Freeway Killer” William Bonin (1947-1996).
+Vernon Butts (1959-1981), one of Bonin’s henchmen, freely admitted to taking great delight in watching Bonin kidnap, torture, rape and murder young male victims.

 The GSK would usually prowl and move about the victim’s house for about two hours.
 He would turn off heaters or air conditioners and create complete silence.
 He would come back for multiple rapes during the course of his intrusion.
 How did he manage to turn on lights and rummage about in the middle of the night for hours without attracting attention?
 Did he have a lookout?
 Is that why he always went back and forth from the victim’s bedroom?
 Did he have a police scanner?